haleytolar/meet/README.md

 When I route to the charts section
 Then I should see a chart displaying the number of upcoming events in each city

+The use of serverless functions:

+The Meet app leverages serverless functions to manage backend tasks, eliminating the need for maintaining server infrastructure.
+These functions retrieve and handle data from the database to gather details about upcoming events or narrow down events by city.
+This design ensures that event details are easily accessible while maintaining scalability, cost-effectiveness, and efficient resource allocation and enables effortless access to event details irrespective of the user's location or network status.